zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **getHeaders**
    ``getHeaders($name = null, $default=false)``

-   Return the parameter container responsible for headers parameters or all headers of a certain name/type
+   Return the container responsible for headers or all headers of a certain name/type

    Returns ``Zend\Http\Headers`` or ``Zend\Http\Header\HeaderInterface`` depending on value of ``$name`` argument.